Myocardial infarction: Medications

 Following a heart attack, nitrates, when taken for two days, and ACE-inhibitors decrease the risk of death.
 Other medications include:

 Aspirin is continued indefinitely, as well as another antiplatelet agent such as clopidogrel or ticagrelor ("dual antiplatelet therapy" or DAPT) for up to twelve months.
 If someone has another medical condition that requires anticoagulation (e.g. with warfarin) this may need to be adjusted based on risk of further cardiac events as well as bleeding risk.
 In those who have had a stent, more than 12 months of clopidogrel plus aspirin does not affect the risk of death.

 Beta blocker therapy such as metoprolol or carvedilol is recommended to be started within 24 hours, provided there is no acute heart failure or heart block.
 The dose should be increased to the highest tolerated.
-Contrary to what was long believed, the use of beta blockers does not appear to affect the risk of death, possibly because other treatments for MI have improved.
+Contrary to most guidelines, the use of beta blockers does not appear to affect the risk of death, possibly because other treatments for MI have improved.
 When beta blocker medication is given within the first 24–72 hours of a STEMI no lives are saved.
 However, 1 in 200 people were prevented from a repeat heart attack, and another 1 in 200 from having an abnormal heart rhythm.
 Additionally, for 1 in 91 the medication causes a temporary decrease in the heart's ability to pump blood.

-ACE inhibitor therapy should be started within 24 hours, and continued indefinitely at the highest tolerated dose.
+ACE inhibitor therapy should be started within 24 hours and continued indefinitely at the highest tolerated dose.
 This is provided there is no evidence of worsening kidney failure, high potassium, low blood pressure, or known narrowing of the renal arteries.
 Those who cannot tolerate ACE inhibitors may be treated with an angiotensin II receptor antagonist.

 Statin therapy has been shown to reduce mortality and subsequent cardiac events and should be commenced to lower LDL cholesterol.
 Other medications, such as ezetimibe, may also be added with this goal in mind.

 Aldosterone antagonists (spironolactone or eplerenone) may be used if there is evidence of left ventricular dysfunction after an MI, ideally after beginning treatment with an ACE inhibitor.